chloemurdock/chloemurdock.github.io/_posts/2017-3-1-feminism-vs-equalism.md

 title: Feminism vs. Equalism
 featured: true
 author: Chloe Murdock
-tags: Uncategorized
+date: 2017-03-10 16:43
+tags: high school, letter from the editor, opinion, feminism
 ---

-**This is a full version of my letter from the editor originally published and cut down due to spacing issues in the March 2017 issue of The Beacon.
+**This is a full version of my letter from the editor, which was originally published and cut down due to spacing issues in the March 2017 issue of The Beacon.
 This is a response to a letter to the editor from a student who did not agree with our feminism in-depth spread.**

 As a Beacon editor and fellow student, thank you for your lively reply to our in-depth opinion article on feminism.
 However, there are a few errors in your response I need to point out.